 Financial conditions and benefits

-- Fellows may be entitled to an expatriation allowance and/or to an installation allowance if they meet the conditions of entitlement.
+- Fellows may be entitled to an expatriation allowance and/or to an installation allowance on arrival.
 Removal expenses are not reimbursed.
-Depending on their place of recruitment, fellows may be reimbursed travel expenses in economy class (when travelling by air) or in first class (when travelling by train) to their duty station for themselves and, if applicable, for their spouse and children at the beginning and end of their assignment.
+Fellows may be reimbursed travel expenses in economy class (when travelling by air) or in first class (when travelling by train) to their duty station for themselves and, if applicable, for their spouse and children at the beginning and end of their assignment.